Last updated on 2026-02-09

 Program Structure

-• Two academic levels with a mandatory work placement.
+- Two academic levels, including a mandatory work placement

 Featured Experiences

-• Development of skills in health and safety, blueprint reading, and various welding processes.
+- Focus on health and safety, blueprint reading, applied math, and various welding techniques.

 Career Options

-Graduates of the Welding Techniques program can pursue a variety of career paths in Canada, including:
+Graduates of the Welding Techniques program have a variety of career options available to them in Canada.
+Here are some potential job roles:

-• Welder: Fabricate and repair products using various welding techniques according to technical drawings and specifications.
+- Welder: Fabricate and repair products using various welding equipment according to layouts and technical drawings.

-• Pipefitter: Install and repair piping systems, ensuring they meet safety and operational standards.
+- Pipefitter: Install and repair piping systems, ensuring they meet specifications and safety standards.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.